alvinary/tale/issues/log.md

 * Graph coloring
 * Unfold `a.f : A` as a function `assign : { x.f : x in a.sort } -> A`
-* Split .tale programs into statements and parse statements separately (to reuse the Tatsu parser for long programs)
+* Split .tale programs into statements and parse statements separately (to reuse the Tatsu parser for long programs).
+Since dots are used for functions and as statement delimiters, there is no simple syntactic criterion for splitting statements without parsing, so a different character should be used as statement delimiter, or I should wait until knowing if the cyk module can parse longer programs.
 * Add indexed sorts, so you can unfold all rules for sort `A`, but for each sort `A[i]`, which is useful when you need to have quadratic or otherwise expensive grounding for a sort, but have several independent